 Heap sampling showed high confidence adherence to theoretical expecations.
-Complex numbers are represented as 2 double (64-bit) accuracy floating point types, for real and imaginary components.
+Complex numbers are represented as 2 double (64-bit) or 2 single (32-bit) accuracy floating point types, for real and imaginary components.
+The use of double or single precision is controlled by a compilation flag.
 There is one complex number per permutation in a separable subsystem of qubits.
 QUnit explicitly separates subsystems, while QEngine maintains complex amplitudes for all 2^N permutations of N qubits.
-QEngines duplicate their state vectors once for speed and simplicity where it eases implementation.
+QEngines duplicate their state vectors once during most gates for speed and simplicity where it eases implementation.